March 2023 Bulletin

 —————————————————–

 CEI LINK Program – a video conference experience.
-CEI continues to video conference the Shabbat Services on Friday at 7:30 pm.
-So you can now attend services from home.
-Please go to our website www.ceigreensburg.org for instructions on how to log into the meeting and for the meeting code (which should be the same each week).
-If you have any questions, please call and talk with Rabbi Lenny and he will walk you through the process.
+Even though CEI is open for in-house worshipers, we will continue to video conference the Shabbat Services on Friday at 7:30 PM, so you can continue to attend services from home.
+Visit our website www.ceigreensburg.org for instructions on how to log into the meeting and for the meeting code (which should be the same each week).
+If you have any questions, please call and talk with Rabbi Lenny.
 Songs for the service will be available on the website.
-The Mishkan T’filah (prayer books) used in the service are available digitally on the website or may be borrowed from CEI for use online.
-To borrow a Mishkan T’filah, please call the office for pick up arrangements.
-These must be signed out through the office.
-The “chat” room is usually open by 7:15 pm for a socialization time before service.
+The Mishkan T’filah (prayer books) used in the service are available digitally on the website.

 —————————————————–